Wrongful Termination

 Trusted & Responsive Advocacy for Employees Throughout Florida & Texas

-If you believe you have been wrongfully terminated, it is important to not sign any severance package agreements or other documents without seeking legal counsel about where you stand and your options.
+If you believe you have been wrongfully terminated, it is important to not sign any severance package agreements or other documents prior to seeking legal counsel.
+If you do so, you may be signing away valuable rights and preventing an attorney from being able to pursue your claim.
+No matter which scenario you’ve faced, The Employment Lawyers have vast experience and are able to help you navigate the appropriate recourse.

 Call The Employment Lawyers at (813) 305-0609 regarding your case or send us your contact details using our online request form.
 Your attorney consultation is free.